-That study found that housing price has a negative effect on the NPL ratio of household loans, while the remaining factors have a positive effect.
-In what follows, we will take a closer look at the leading factors and see whether the potential threats to the credit quality of household borrowing can be mitigated at an early stage.
+That study found the housing price has a negative effect on the NPL ratio of household loans, while the rest of the other factors have a positive effect.
+The following will take a closer look at the leading factors and see if we can mitigate the potential threats to the credit quality of household borrowing in an early stage.

-A. The rise in the household debt to GDP ratio indicates a warning of over-expansion in banks' lending to households.
+A. The rising of the household debt to GDP ratio indicates a warning of over-expansion in banks lending to households.

-The ratio of household debt to GDP, which is one of the financial soundness indicators published by the IMF, is a measure of the relative development of the financial and real sides of the economy.
-A higher ratio indicates that the financial side is expanding faster than the real side of the economic system.
-Overly rapid expansion of household debt tends to impair asset quality and thus worsen the credit quality of household borrowing.
+The ratio of the household debt to GDP, which is one of the financial soundness indicators published by the IMF, is a measure of the relative development of the financial and real sides of the economy.
+A higher ratio indicates the expansion on the financial side is faster than the one on the real side in the economic system.
+Overly rapid expansion of household debt tend to impair asset quality and thus worsen the credit quality of household borrowing.

-As depicted in Figure 7, the household debt to GDP ratio went up dramatically, to 86.7% at end-2005 from 79.6% at end-2002, then slowed to 83.7% at end-2007.
-After the global financial crisis, the housing market regained its growth momentum; thus the household debt to GDP ratio rose again, reaching a high of 87.5% at end-2009.
-Figure 8 shows that the growth in household debt has been driven mainly by the purchase of real estate since 2003.
-Given the alarming surge in the household debt to GDP ratio, it might be time for policymakers to pay more attention to banks' household lending policies.
+As depicted in Figure 7, the household debt to GDP ratio went up dramatically to 86.7% at end-2005 from 79.6% at end-2002, and then slowed down to 83.7% at end-2007.
+After the global financial crisis, the housing market regained its growth momentum and thus the household debt to GDP ratio rose again to reach a high level at 87.5% at end-2009.
+Figure 8 shows growth of household debt has been driven mainly by the purchase of the real estate since 2003.
+Given the alarming surge of the household debt to GDP ratio, it might be time for policymakers to pay more attention to the banks' lending policy for households.